hanjingo/doc/AI/ml.md

 3. **Density Connectivity**: Two points a and b are density-connected if there exists a chain of points where each point is within the eps radius of the next and at least one point in the chain is a core point.
 This chaining process ensures that all points in a cluster are connected through a series of dense regions.
 4. **Label Noise Points**: After processing all points any point that does not belong to a cluster is labeled as noise.

-#### OPTICS Clustering
+#### OPTICS

-OPTICS (Ordering Points To Identify the Clustering Structure) is a density-based clustering algorithm similar to DBSCAN clustering.
+OPTICS (Ordering Points To Identify the Clustering Structure) is a density-based clustering algorithm similar to DBSCAN.
 Unlike DBSCAN which struggles with varying densities.
 OPTICS does not directly assign clusters but instead creates a reachability plot which visually represents clusters.

 ![optics_example](res/optics_example.png)